availo/wowza-vhost-loadbalancer/README.md

 ```

-Please note that the "redirectScheme" property will *not* be used for any incoming
+Please note that the "redirectScheme" property is deprecated in the VHost
+LoadBalancer, and will *not* be used at all for any incoming HTTP or RTSP
-HTTP or RTSP connections.
-Currently 'http://' is hardcoded as the protocol for
+connections.
+Currently 'http://' is hardcoded as the protocol for "cupertino"
-"cupertino" and "san jose"-connections.
+and "san jose"-connections.

-The same goes for "redirectAppName".
-This property will only be used by RTMP
-connections, as both RTSP and HTTP requires the full URL when sending the
-redirect.
-(RTMP makes a separate play()-call that the other protocols don't.)
+redirectAppName, redirectPort and redirectOnConnect is supported, however.

+If "redirectOnConnect" is disabled, clients that should be redirected can pass
+along a "?redirect=true" parameter.
+(Only in the netConnect call for RTMP.)

 #### Step 4b
 In addition to the ModuleLoadBalancerRedirector, you will need a module that